-Per the contract, the District paid a total of \$1,242,000 in equal monthly payments for 2019 services.
+Per the contract, the District paid a total of \$207,000 for January and February 2020 services.
 Any additional funding will require approval by the District after the review of year to date expenses, sources of income and any reserve balances.